 Waking up early feels a little bit like that old episode.
 Everyone is asleep in their beds, and the roads and sidewalks are almost completely empty.
 I’ve discovered early mornings this year, and I love it.
 I’ve been waking up at about 5:30 and heading to Cross Fit or hitting the golf course.
 I can complete 9 holes of golf before many people are even awake.
 I’m not the only one out there, but I might as well be.

-I’ve really been enjoying these early mornings, and it got me to thinking that staying up late doesn’t compare.
-Don’t get me wrong, I enjoy binge watching shows on Netflix and staying up late with a good book, but there is something magical about early mornings.
+I’ve really been enjoying these early mornings, and it got me thinking that staying up late doesn’t compare.
+Don’t get me wrong, I enjoy binge-watching shows on Netflix and staying up late with a good book, but there is something magical about early mornings.
 No distractions, just the chance to accomplish what matters most to you.

 I’ve been a night owl for the last few years, it was really the only way to keep my sanity after working a long day and finally getting the kids to sleep.
 Staying up late was the only way to get a break until I joined the early shift.
 I may be behind on Luther, Orange is the New Black and Sherlock – but I’m getting stronger and my golf game is showing signs of improvement and those things are more satisfying to me than a great episode of my favorite show.